doselect/docs.doselect.com/source/includes/_test_api.md

 sections               | list       | This will contain a list of dictionaries with information about each section of the test settings               | dictionary |
-total_test_score       | integer    | The total score for a test
+total_test_score       | integer    | The total score for a test in_learn_feed          | boolean    | If true, this test is added to the learn feed

 The aforementioned `settings` will have the following information: